benjaminbolling/RSW/paper.md

 ---

 # Statement of Need
 All around the world, research institutes and industrial complexes make use of workforces working multiple shifts per day in order to utilise maximum efficiency and profitability of the facility.
-Creating shift work schedules has, however, always been a challenging task, especially such that are equal for all workers and at the same time distributes the shifts evenly and properly to prevent staff burnout.
-TODO : Add reference here.
+Creating shift work schedules has, however, always been a challenging task, especially such that are equal for all workers and at the same time distributes the shifts evenly and properly to prevent staff burnout [@Tristan2020].

-The purpose and aim of this package is hence to support research institutes and industrial complexes at which non-standard working hours are applicable with a computational tool to create rotational workforce schedules by providing the user (schedule-maker) with all possible schedules for a set of input constraints/conditions (such as shift lengths, weekly working hours and -resting time) by constructing and utilising a Combinatoric Generator and a Cartesian Product calculator.
+The purpose and aim of this package is to support research institutes and industrial complexes at which non-standard working hours are applicable with a computational tool to create rotational workforce schedules by providing the user (schedule-maker) with all possible schedules for a set of input constraints/conditions (such as shift lengths, weekly working hours and -resting time) by constructing and utilising a Combinatoric Generator and a Cartesian Product calculator.

 Conclusively, this package provides a graphical user interface (based on PyQt5 [@PyQtReference]) tool for generating and constructing acceptable shift arrays if there are any possible arrays following all user-defined constraints.
 These can be exported to the file formats ODS, CSV, and txt, with the arrays ready to be used as they are or as templates for further modifications (e.g. swapping shifts between workers and hence taking into account individual workers' needs).